joshsanchez98/CreativeProgrammingAndElectronics/July_15/README.md

 **Description of Art**

 I decided to make a simple game of ping-pong to start familiarizing myself with the interactivity of the mouse and the program.
-The object of the game is to keep the ball inside of the screen.
-Every bounce on one of the four walls scores 1 point.
-The game keeps track of your highest score.
-I've also created some features to make the game more visually appealing, such as playing with font visuals as well as the finished screen.
+- The object of the game is to keep the ball inside of the screen.
+- Use your mouse to guide each of the four walls to keep your ball inside the screen.
+- Every bounce on one of the four walls scores 1 point.
+- The game keeps track of your highest score.

+I've also created some
+features to make the game more visually appealing, such as playing with font visuals as well as the finished screen.

 **Difficulties, Interesting Things and Other Notes**